gregf/lancache/README.md

 ![add_mountpoint](https://raw.githubusercontent.com/gregf/steamcache-jail/master/imgs/add_mountpoint.png)

+Once you are done go back into the Jails menu and start your jail again.

 Now we have our jail up and running you can either configure ssh or use the built in shell option for connect to your jail.